allegroai/clearml-docs/docs/webapp/applications/apps_aws_autoscaler.md

 * **Warn if more than one instance is executing the same task** - Select to print warning to console when multiple instances are running the same task.
 In most cases, this indicates an issue.
 * **Exclude .bashrc script** - Select in order to skip `.bashrc` script execution
+* **Ignore vault parsing errors** - If not selected, the autoscaler will abort if encountering errors when loading vaults on startup.
+This only applies to vaults loaded by the autoscaler itself, not to vaults loaded on cloud instances or by tasks run by the autoscaler.
+For more information, see [Configuration Vault](#configuration-vault) (available under ClearML Enterprise Plan).
 * **Init script** (optional) - A bash script to execute after launching the EC2 instance
 * **Additional ClearML Configuration** (optional) - A ClearML configuration file to use by the ClearML Agent when executing your experiments
 * **Custom Launch Spec** - Custom AWS EC2 launch specification in JSON format.
 This will be used as the basis for creating the instances launch spec.
 See [boto3 EC2.client.run_instances Request Syntax](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/ec2/client/run_instances.html) and [AWS API Reference: RunInstances](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_RunInstances.html) (available under ClearML Enterprise Plan)
+* **Run with Service Account** -  Select to allow running the application under a [Service Account](../webapp_profile.md#service-accounts) identity instead of under your own identity (available under ClearML Enterprise Plan)
 * **Export Configuration** - Export the app instance configuration as a JSON file, which you can later import to create a new instance with the same configuration